SwarmRoboticsSUSTech/kilobots_caterpillarAuto/README.md

 This work is done by the OPAL Laboratory, SUSTech, China.
 And a wiki is accessible for this project.

+**!!!Note that only the file "caterpillarAuto.c" is our work, while all the other codes are our dependencies which are provided by [1].**

 ## Get started